vincent-herlemont/short/readme.md

 # Quick start blank ✍️

 Generate a simply bash script who display variables.
-You can use this base for do as you want.
+You can use this base for what as you want.

 ```
 $> sht init